welle/SF-Libraries/readme.md

 ## What's new ?

+- On 27/01/2025, added Dailymotion support on "Video Player" component [See its readme](<./Video Player/readme.md>).

 - On 26/01/2025, added "Video Player" component [See its readme](<./Video Player/readme.md>).

 See also Gists for ideas and practices: